 This project is being discussed in a thread at the Cloudy-Nights site.

 WiFi works anywhere that a Celestron WiFi device would work, and also with the old Nexstar GPS mounts, enabling use of SkyPortal, SkySafari, and CPWI with them.
-Bluetooth has been proven to work with CPWI's "hand controller" interface.
+Bluetooth also works in a variety of setups: including with SkyPortal/SkySafari.
 And the GPS (optional) works with everything as well.

-To build this project with the Arduino IDE, one must first also install ESP32 support into it from GitHub, following these instructions.
+To build this project with the Arduino IDE, one must first also install ESP32 support into it from GitHub, following instructions here.

 The Arduino "sketch" (aka. "program") that runs the entire project is available here: esp32_wifi.ino (always the latest version).